Log in or create a free Rosenverse account to watch this video.

 "You don’t need to be an expert in accessibility before doing user research with people with disabilities."

-"People with disabilities are very appreciative and they're willing to help us learn."
+"People with disabilities are very appreciative and willing to help us learn because they understand we may not understand their challenges."

-"For every hour a UX designer invests into accessibility pre-launch, they save up to four hours in engineering post-launch."
+"For every hour a UX designer invests in accessibility pre-launch, they save up to four hours in engineering post-launch."

 "If you’re not doing anything about accessibility, you’re discriminating against your future self."